-The deep roots of Florida’s Historic Coast blend perfectly with the contemporary flavors whipped up in the kitchens around St. Augustine and Ponte Vedra Beach.
+Deep roots of Florida’s Historic Coast blend with contemporary flavors whipped up in St. Augustine restaurants and Ponte Vedra kitchens

-The cuisine in Florida’s Historic Coast is as deep and diverse as its past.
-From fresh seafood dishes to classic European fare, St. Augustine and Ponte Vedra Beach have a burgeoning culinary scene that rivals most major cosmopolitan cities.
-Chefs are using contemporary techniques while staying true to some of the region’s traditional delicacies.
-Groups visiting St. Augustine and Ponte Vedra Beach will not only get a taste of the local flavor, but also the history that has fed Florida’s gastronomic landscape for decades.
+St. Augustine restaurants, along with eateries throughout Ponte Vedra Beach imbibe Florida’s Historic Coast roots in delicious ways.
+They deliver cuisine that’s as deep and diverse as Florida’s past.
+From fresh seafood dishes to classic European fare, St. Augustine and Ponte Vedra have a burgeoning culinary scene that rivals most major cosmopolitan cities.
+Undeniably, this is all thanks to chefs using contemporary techniques while staying true to some of the region’s traditional delicacies.
+Groups visiting St. Augustine and Ponte Vedra Beach will not only get a taste of the local flavor but also the history that has fed Florida’s gastronomic landscape for decades.

-Florida was first settled by the Spanish, and, as a result, many popular Spanish dishes are prominent throughout the state, and especially in St. Augustine and Ponte Vedra Beach.
+Florida was first settled by the Spanish, and, as a result, many popular Spanish dishes are prominent throughout the state.
+This is especially true in St. Augustine and Ponte Vedra Beach.
 Groups can dine on authentic Spanish entrees, including tapas, gazpacho, and paella.

-Nestled in the heart of the historic downtown St. Augustine, Michael’s Tasting Room serves up innovative cuisine with a Spanish twist, such as charcuterie boards filled with cured Spanish meats and cheeses; and crispy empanadas stuffed with chorizo, potato, and goat cheese.
+Nestled in the heart of the historic downtown St. Augustine, Michael’s Tasting Room serves up innovative cuisine with a Spanish twist.
+For example, delicious charcuterie boards filled with cured Spanish meats and cheeses; and crispy empanadas stuffed with chorizo, potato, and goat cheese.

-Taberna Del Caballo transports groups to another time in its 18th century-style Spanish tavern.
-Here, they can munch on plates of patatas bravas and campera ensalada, and sip on rim-full glasses of sangria.
+Taberna Del Caballo, located on St. George Street in St. Augustine, transports groups to another time.
+Its 18th century-style Spanish tavern is warm and welcoming.
+Here, patrons can munch on plates of patatas bravas and campera ensalada, and sip on rim-full glasses of sangria.

 Fresh from the Sea

 In St. Augustine and Ponte Vedra Beach, the phrase “Fresh Catch of the Day” can be heard pretty much anywhere you go.
 Being surrounded by water on three sides, the region boasts some of the best seafood around.
-The fruits of the Atlantic Ocean and Matanzas River have a very short journey from the water to the plate, making them super fresh and delicious.
+The fruits of the Atlantic Ocean and Matanzas River have a very short journey from the water to the plate.
+Thus, groups will experience super fresh and delicious seafood.
 Some of the most popular catches are flounder, drum, and snapper, and all of them can be cooked up in various ways.

 Taste of the Caribbean